abonello/riddle-game-app/README.md

 in a way as to use a base template which will be extended in the other templates.

 * * *
+#### Draft Index.html Template

+I finished the responsive draft for the **index.html** template together with the accompanying styles.css
+NB:
+1. The current colour scheme is only tentative at this stage.
+2. The logo image is a place holder.
+It might be changed later on.

+Next I will draft **about.html**, **contact.html** and **halloffame.html** based on the same code.